This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 When you purchase through links on our site, we may earn a commission.
 Here’s how it works.

-We all know dogs consider a bone a prized possession, but how do you know which bones are safe, and what do you do if your dog eats a bone that’s not safe?
+“Give a dog a bone” — a common saying we’ve all heard, but in reality, should you satisfy those pitiful eyes begging you for your leftover bone from dinner?
+We all know dogs consider a bone a prized possession, but do you know which bones are safe, and what do you do if your dog eats a bone that’s harmful?
 Find out all the answers to your questions and more in our comprehensive guide to safe bones for dogs.

 - Bone size: Opt for large, thick bones rather than small or narrow bones.
 Dogs are less likely to chew down large bones into shards and smaller pieces they can swallow.

 Can dogs eat cooked chicken bones (or raw, for that matter)?
 The consensus on chicken bones of any kind is a resounding NO. Why?
 Chicken bones, especially when cooked, easily break and splinter.
-This can cause your dog to choke from bones getting caught in his throat.
+This can cause your dog to choke from bones getting caught in their throat.